rendicott/blog.bytester.net/content/posts/itsm-and-cloud.md

 The spirit of all of these frameworks boils down to some very simple principles.
 Change control is implemented so that:
 * Changes can be reviewed *before* they happen and can be controlled in a reasonable manner
-   * Example: year end change freeze so people don't bring down the network on Christmas day Hopefully this document has helped to convey the importance of maintaining links between physical and logical systems in order to facilitate business operations.
+   * Example: year end change freeze so people don't bring down the network on Christmas day
    * Example: preventing changes to critical systems when it's important for another critical process to run smoothly such as quarter end financial close
 * Changes can be reviewed *after* they happen to determine when something caused an outage or regulatory failure
    * Example: your application broke without you changing anything so you want to go and see if some system that your application depends on was changed